Adele Mills, Eat Cake (All Photos By Gail)

 In this exhibit you will see Panikanova’s new work that creates a striking visual synthesis of drawings, mapping a vivid journey into the subconscious through images and symbols.
 Very fun!

-YELL-O: A Group Exhibition will be on Exhibit Through August 23rd, 2104 at C24 Gallery, Located at 514 West 24th Street, in the Chelsea Gallery District.
+YELL-O: A Group Exhibition will be on Exhibit Through August 23rd, 2104 at C24 Gallery in the Chelsea Gallery District.